 This right here is magic.
+Because the truth is, impulse buying is a hard temptation to curb if you don’t have a plan in place to help you offset that urge to spend.
 I’m telling ya, this list helps me see what I really want rather than having buyer’s remorse.
 If the item stays on my list for 30 days and I still want it, then it’s time to start saving for it.

 Chances are, if the item you want is that important, the appeal of it will last for at least 30 days.
 If it doesn’t, then you’ve saved money and space in your house from potential clutter.